Brewood: Etymology

 The Domesday Book of 1086 documented the town as 'Breude'.
-The name is probably a compound made up of a Celtic, Brythonic word with an Anglo Saxon, Old English word.
+The name is probably a compound made up of a Celtic, Brythonic word, and an Anglo Saxon, Old English word.

 The first element is the British word 'briga', which appears in modern Welsh as 'bre'.
-This is the most common of a number of Celtic place-name elements signifying a hill.
-It appears in various combinations, but sometimes on its own, as in Bray.
+This is the most common of a number of Celtic place-name elements that signify a hill.
+It appears in various combinations, but sometimes on its own (as in Bray).
 Margaret Gelling, a specialist in West Midland toponyms, suggested that it was often misunderstood by the Anglo-Saxons as a name rather than as a common noun.
-So they thought they had come upon a place called by the natives Brig or Bre, rather than simply a hill.
-This is why the word is often combined tautologically, as in Bredon Hill, where all three elements have the same meaning.
+Therefore, Anglo-Saxons would have thought that they had come upon a place that was called, by the natives, Brig or Bre, rather than this simply meaning "a hill".
+This is why the word is often combined tautologically (as in Bredon Hill, where all three elements have the same meaning).

-The second element is probably obvious: the Anglo-Saxon 'wudu', signifying a wood.
-Hence the name Brewood means either "Wood on or by a hill" or "Wood near a place called Bre".
+The second element is probably obvious: the Anglo-Saxon 'wudu', which sign a wood.
+Hence, the name Brewood means either "Wood on or by a hill" or "Wood near a place called Bre".